 - Members of joint ventures,

 - Anyone performing a non-delegable duty on the principal's behalf.3

-A non-delegable duty is any legal responsibility that for reasons of public safety can not be entrusted to someone else -- for instance, employers may not delegate their obligation to keep their workplaces harassment free.
+In California, a non-delegable duty is any legal responsibility that for reasons of public safety cannot be entrusted to someone else -- for instance, employers may not delegate their obligation to keep their workplaces harassment-free.
 They are responsible for a harassment-free environment by law.